codeYouDumb97/HelloWorld-Metaschool/README.md

 ## Metaschool - Create your first Hello World Contract in Solidity

-If you are having any problem with the code, check out my updated contract and code files.
+If you are having any problem with the code from the course, do check out this repo for the updated code and contract.

 #### Install packages to deploy and interact with the contract.